brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-22-ubuntu-17-10-now-with-gnome-shell.md

 Some people somehow deducted that I'd actually like to run that, so here is a statement: I will not use Ubuntu, this was a test only, curious people do that.
 If I was I'd go with openbox.

+## Proposed solutions

+- Use openbox, it's cool (dwm is cool too)
+- Spend your time to code a good free game
+- or a really good video editing app
+- or a photoshop/after effects replacement
+- or a better version of resolve
+- or a raw image developer with masks, decent healing brush tool and speed
+- help blender (money will do)
+- flirt with nvidia
+- send some money to my direction, I may do 'stretchbang II, the return of the box' in the future.